-Alzheimer disease is characterized by a gradual build-up of beta-amyloid plaques in the brain.
-These plaques consist of insoluble misfolded protein fragments that are toxic to the brain.
+Alzheimer’s disease is characterized by a gradual buildup of beta-amyloid plaques in the brain.
+These plaques consist of insoluble misfolded protein fragments that are toxic to brain cells.
 They cause damage to nerve cells, resulting in a decline in memory and the ability to think and learn.

 The formation of beta-amyloid plaques involves the action of multiple enzymes, including BACE1 (beta-secretase cleaving enzyme).
-Lanabecestat works by inhibiting BACE1, blocking the formation of beta-amyloid.
-In this way, it is thought that Lanabecestat may help prevent the formation of beta-amyloid plaque and slow, or even stop, progression of the disease.
+Lanabecestat worked by inhibiting BACE1, blocking the formation of beta-amyloid.
+In this way, it was thought that lanabecestat could help prevent the formation of beta-amyloid plaques and slow or even stop the progression of the disease.

 Lanabecestat in clinical trials

-Several Phase 1 trials demonstrated that Lanabecestat is well-tolerated across a range of doses and reduced the level of beta-amyloid in the fluid surrounding the brain and spinal cord (cerebrospinal fluid), as well as in the blood.
-It was reported that the treatment could effectively suppress beta-amyloid with as little as a once-weekly dose.
+Several Phase 1 trials demonstrated that lanabecestat is well-tolerated across a range of doses and reduces the level of beta-amyloid in the fluid surrounding the brain and spinal cord (the cerebrospinal fluid), as well as in the blood.
+It was reported that the treatment could effectively suppress beta-amyloids with as little as a once-weekly dose.

-A multicenter Phase 2/3 clinical trial (NCT02245737) called AMARANTH is comparing two doses of Lanabecestat to a placebo in 2,202 patients with early Alzheimer’s disease.
-The outcomes will be measured by the change in the clinical dementia rating sum of boxes (CDR-SOB), a measure of the severity of dementia in Alzheimer’s disease, compared to the start of the trial.
-Changes in clinical markers and brain scan results also will be assessed.
+Based on these findings, a multicenter Phase 2/3 clinical trial (NCT02245737) was launched.
+The trial, called AMARANTH, compared two doses of lanabecestat with placebo in patients with early Alzheimer’s disease.
+The primary outcome of the study was to look at changes from the start of the study on the 13-item Alzheimer’s disease assessment scale-cognitive subscale (ADAS-Cog13).
+Some additional outcomes measured were the change in the clinical dementia rating sum of boxes (CDR-SOB), a measure of the severity of dementia in Alzheimer’s disease, changes in clinical markers, and brain scan results.

-After positive interim results, AstraZeneca and Eli Lilly announced in April 2016 that the trial will continue to Phase 3.
-The trial is ongoing and is set to run until September 2019.
+After positive interim results, AstraZeneca and Eli Lilly announced in April 2016 that the trial would continue to Phase 3.

-A second Phase 3 trial (NCT02783573) called DAYBREAK-ALZ will be conducted at 228 locations around the world and aims to enroll 1,899 patients with mild dementia caused by Alzheimer’s disease.
-The study will compare two once-daily doses of Lanabecestat given for three years to two groups of participants.
-This trial is recruiting participants and is set to run through 2021.
+A second Phase 3 trial (NCT02783573) called DAYBREAK-ALZ was conducted in patients with mild dementia caused by Alzheimer’s disease.
+The study was going to compare two once-daily doses of lanabecestat given for three years to two groups of participants.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.